 of these are headed for the landfill, and the contractor must pay for

-In many communities Habitat for Humanity offers ReStore, a place where building supply stores, contractors, demolition companies, and individuals donate surplus construction materials, which Habitat in turns resells in a retail format at a fraction of the cost of new supplies.
+In many communities Habitat for Humanity offers ReStore, a place where building supply stores, contractors, demolition companies, and individuals donate surplus salvaged items and construction materials, which Habitat in turns resells in a retail format at a fraction of the cost of new supplies.

 Other local versions of construction material recycling may be in operation in your area.
 In Portland, latex paint recycling leads to blending of paints for re-sale.
 Metal recycling is plentiful in any large community.